-NB on the case are the initials of Nils Bohn, the original owner of the watch.
+NB on the case is the initials of Nils Bohn, the original owner of the watch.

-August 2012, the only extra thing which needs to be exchanged is the spring.
-Should be no problem to find a new one.
+August 2012, the only extra thing which needs to be exchanged is the mainspring.
+It should be no problem to find a new one.

-December 2012, I exchanged the spring according to the measurments of the old one, but the power reserve is only 12 hours.
+In December 2012, I exchanged the spring according to the measurements of the old one, but the power reserve is only 12 hours.
 This can not be right.
 I need to investigate.

-I wrote an email to Longines and I got answer:
+I wrote an email to Longines and I got the answer: